rondlite/reaction-docs/public-docs/intro.md

 ## Who uses demand?

+Demandcluster is a series of projects that combine the efforts of [community contributors] and the core [Demandcluster team]
+## Who uses Demand Cluster?

-Ecommerce and marketplace sites from around the world are using demand in production now.
+Ecommerce and marketplace sites from around the world are using Reaction in production now.
 Check out our [Community Showcase](community-showcase).

+## How can I help?

+If you're interested in contributing in any way, read and bookmark the [Contributor Home](./contributing-to-reaction) page.

 ## Documentation

-- [Developer](getting-started-developing-with-demand
 - [System Admins](deploying)
 - [Shop Operators](dashboard)